GetStream/AvengersChat/README.md

 </p>

 ## Tutorials
-If you'd like to learn more about this project, check out the [tutorials](https://github.com/GetStream/AvengersChat/blob/main/TUTORIAL.md)!
+If you'd like to learn more about this project, check out the **[Tutorials Page](https://github.com/GetStream/AvengersChat/blob/main/TUTORIAL.md)**!

 ### Blog posts
 - [Building an Avengers Chat Application - Part 1](https://getstream.io/blog/android-avengers-chat-app-part-1/)